 Unless otherwise stated, RyR2 activity was measured in the presence of 100 nM cytoplasmic Ca^{2+} and 2 mM ATP.
-The inhibitory action of phenytoin and dantrolene were measured by the ratio of RyR2 open probability (P_o) during 30-60 s drug exposures to the mean P_o of bracketing 30-60 s periods of vehicle solution.
+The inhibitory action of phenytoin and dantrolene were measured by the ratio of RyR2 P_o during 30-60-second drug exposures to the mean P_o of bracketing 30-60-second periods of vehicle solution.
 Our previous study (Oo et al., 2015) showed that dantrolene inhibition required the presence of CaM.
-However, phenytoin produced a reversible, concentration dependent inhibition in sheep RyR2, even in the absence of CaM, with maximal inhibition of ~50% and with IC50 s in the range 10-20 μ M and with Hill coefficients not significantly different to 1 (Fig. 1 and Table 1).
-We found no dependence of fit parameters on either the voltage (+40mV and -40mV, Figure 1D) or the presence of CaM (Table 1; p > 0.16, one-way ANOVA).
+However, phenytoin produced a reversible, concentration-dependent inhibition in sheep RyR2, even in the absence of CaM, with maximal inhibition of ~50%, IC50 in the range of 10-20 μ M, and Hill coefficients not significantly different to 1 (Fig. 1; Table 1).
+We found no dependence of fit parameters on either the voltage (+40 and - 40 mV, Fig. 1D) or the presence of CaM (Table 1; P > 0.16, one-way ANOVA).

-The inhibitory effects of dantrolene and phenytoin in the presence of 100 nM CaM are compared in Figure 1 B, C, E and F. Both drugs produced reversible partial (~50%) inhibition of sheep RyR2 with Hill coefficients not significantly different to 1 but dantrolene inhibited with an IC50 of 0.14 \pm 0.01 μ M; ~100-fold higher potency than phenytoin.
+The inhibitory effects of dantrolene and phenytoin in the presence of 100 nM CaM are compared in Fig. 1, B, C, E, and F. Both drugs produced reversible partial (~50%) inhibition of sheep RyR2 with Hill coefficients not significantly different to 1, but dantrolene inhibited with an IC50 of 0.14 \pm 0.01 μ M, ~100-fold higher potency than phenytoin.
 Both phenytoin and dantrolene inhibition did not depend on voltage.